Will Applying Tomato Directly On Burnt Skin Heal It?

 Can Tomato Heal Burnt Skin?

 There are several natural remedies you can try to soothe your burns.
-One such effective remedy I recently came across are tomatoes for burnt skin.
-All you need to do is directly apply a slice of tomato on burnt skin.
+One such effective remedy we recently came across are tomatoes for burnt skin.
+All you need to do is directly apply a slice of tomato on burned skin.
 Hold it on the area for a few minutes and allow it to dry.
 You’ll be more than surprised to see how it immediately soothes the skin, and any kind of pain associated with instantly fades away.

 Consuming Tomatoes Can Keep Away Sunburns

-Other benefits of tomatoes for skin:
+Other benefits of tomatoes for skin

 1. Glowing skin: Tomatoes contain high amounts of vitamin C, which helps brighten the skin and restore its natural glow lost due to harsh chemicals or pollution.
 You could either apply tomato juice on the face or cut it into two halves and rub it on the skin.